I'm Going Down (Rose Royce song): Rose Royce version

 The Rose Royce (original) version received moderate success.
 It peaked at number seventy on the US Billboard Hot 100 and reached number ten on the R&B singles chart.
 In the film Car Wash, the song serves as a double entendre, as it complements the screen time of Maureen, a forlorn prostitute who desperately seeks a chance at true love with Joe, even as she turns tricks.

 Charts

 Mary J. Blige version

 In 1994, American R&B singer-songwriter Mary J. Blige covered "I'm Going Down", titled "I'm Goin' Down", for her second studio album, My Life (1994).
 Her version was produced by Sean "Puffy" Combs and Chucky Thompson.
-Released as the album's second single, Blige's version peaked at number thirteen on the US Hot R&B/Hip-Hop Songs chart and number twenty-two on the US Billboard Hot 100.
+Released in January 1995 by Uptown and MCA as the album's second single, Blige's version peaked at number thirteen on the US Hot R&B/Hip-Hop Songs chart and number twenty-two on the US Billboard Hot 100.
 In mid-1995, Blige released a remix featuring Mr. Cheeks of The Lost Boyz featuring co-production from "Prince" Charles Alexander and Mark "Led" Ledford, and contains portions of "The What" (1994) by American rappers The Notorious B.I.G. and Method Man.
 "I'm Going Down" is frequently performed at many of Blige's concerts and as well as live sets.